taylorgibb/taylorgibb.github.io/_posts/2018-08-16-azure-functions-and-containers.md

                  --password $SECRET
 ```

-This will retun an `application identifier` to us, which we can use to create the service principal.
+This returned an `application identifier` to me, which i used to create the service principal.

 ```bash
 az ad create --id $APPLICATION_ID
 ```

-The last step is creating a resource group and assigning a role to our newly created service principal.
-The `az account list` command will give us the subscription ID we need to do the role assignmentace.
+The last step was creating a resource group and assigning a role to my newly created service principal.
+The `az account list` command will give me the subscription ID i need to do the role assignment.

 ```bash
 az group create --location westus